robinhood/faust/README.rst

 Faust is statically typed, using the ``mypy`` type checker, so you can take advantage of static types when writing applications.

+The Faust source code is small, well organized, and serves as a good resource for learning the implementation of `Kafka Streams`_.

 **Learn more about Faust in the** `introduction`_ **introduction page**
     to read more about Faust, system requirements, installation instructions, community resources, and more.